Kedgley Music Centre

 Kedgley Music Centre (KMC) is a government-subsidised community music centre that has offered after-school music tuition for Primary and Intermediate aged children in the local community for over 50 years.
 Children get an opportunity to showcase their talents in an end of year concert and awards ceremony enjoyed by parents and supporters.
 This has become a highlight of the musical year.
 The teaching environment is friendly and informal allowing the children to develop on their chosen instruments.

 Classes are held in the Kedgley Intermediate School Music Centre – the building to the left of the school reception when entering via the main gate (see on Google Maps).
 Students are taught in small groups for half-hour lessons.

-2021 Programme and Draft Class Timetable
+2023 Programme and Class Timetable

 KMC operates after school on Tuesdays, Wednesdays and Thursdays during normal school terms.

 The final timetable will be published once the classes and student allocations have been finalised.

 Applications for 2023 is now closed.
 We will be in contact with details of lesson times and dates.

 We’ll process applications and provide payment information to parents once the classes and student allocations have been finalised.
 Classes are allocated on a first-come-first-served basis, with priority given to returning students.